dddddjent/System-Recovery/references/ArchInstall.md

    - Translucent, Center, Float, add a spacer(not flexible) at the left, 66, auto hide, application dash board
 2. Top:
    - 26, global menu, user switcher, network speed, system tray, digital clock

+For the panel at the laptop screen, use "windows go below/above" instead, otherwise the windows in the main monitor will stutter every time you go through that horizontal place.

 ### 2.5 Input method